 Were our applicant here a Latin American brand manager or an African pharmaceutical salesperson – that is, if their demographic had little representation in the business school applicant pool – then there would really be no reason to retake the exam.
-Once they’ve demonstrated competence in each section of the GMAT and present a total score of 700+ – meaning, their quantitative and verbal scores placed them above the 80th percentile in each section – then their GMAT score really becomes a (nearly) non-issue and retaking the test becomes a waste of time that could have been better spent elsewhere.
+Once they’ve demonstrated competence in each section of the GMAT and present a total score of 700+ – meaning, their quantitative and verbal scores placed them above the 80th percentile in each section – then their GMAT score really becomes a (nearly) non-issue.
+Retaking the test becomes a waste of time that could have been better spent elsewhere.

-You need a higher score.
+You do need a higher score.

-Are YOU applying to Top 10 Programs?
+Are YOU applying to top 10 MBA programs?

-What Should YOU Do?
+What should YOU do?